Why we tell climate stories

 Molly has been supporting the Eco-Anxious Stories for over a year now, beginning during the early days of pregnancy in an attempt to turn her anxiety into action.
+Molly is the creator behind the visual identity of EAS, designing foundational elements of who we are, like brand, website and graphics templates.
 She is the Founder of Arcana Creative, a studio passionate about bringing great design solutions grounded in storytelling and strategy to non-profits and purpose-driven businesses across North America.

 Jothsna Harris, Change Narrative

 Jothsna Harris (she/her) is a co-facilitator of our workshops, and she is the founder of Change Narrative LLC.
 Jothsna has designed and implemented award-winning climate change programs rooted in community, centering personal stories and other values-based ways that resonate, coaching thousands of people to find compelling narratives.
 Jothsna has extensive public speaking experience for high-impact opportunities on climate justice storytelling.

 This project began in 2019 through the efforts of Rachel and her brother-in-law, Kevin Gatley.
 Together with Kirsten and Bryony from Hey Nova, they launched the first iteration of Eco-Anxious Stories through their own resources and time.
 The launch was just two weeks before the pandemic hit, and the sudden shift in priorities disrupted the original vision.
 Much has evolved since, but this project wouldn’t exist in the form it does today without their hard work!